Maggie9685/Weather-Dashboard/README.md

 ![Screenshot](assets/Capture.JPG)

-Thw most difficult part is to know how to place each weather card on the page without duplicate.
+The most difficult part is to know how to place each weather card on the page without duplicate.
 The innerHTML is a handy method.
 Next few days, I am going to change most of my code from using the append child to using innerHTML since it looks cleaner and easier to track any error.

 ## Built With